 Organize a team from your workplace or register as an individual.
-Sign up for our newsletter or follow us on Facebook and Twitter to find out when volunteer registration opens.
+Sign up for our newsletter or follow us on Facebook and Twitter to register to volunteer.

 Day of Caring is an incredible opportunity to tackle large and small projects.
 But not every project is a good fit.
 Please review the project guidelines and considerations before submitting a project proposal.